adrianreal/PopSpot-A-Demand-Prediction-System-for-Vehicles-on-demand/README.md

 - Sum of demand at this geohash over past 4 periods
 - Sum of demand at this geohash over past 6 periods

-For the same reasons mentioned in 2), the same feautres are generated for each of Region (Big), Region (Medium) and Region (Small).  example, the features for Region (Big) are as follows.
+For the same reasons mentioned in 2), the same feautres are generated for each of Region (Big), Region (Medium) and Region (Small).
+For example, the features for Region (Big) are as follows.
 - Demand at corresponding Region (Big) over period -1 (i.e. previous period)
 - Demand at corresponding Region (Big) over period -2
 - .....................................